IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_PLAYER_INIT_LATE

-Fires on the first MC_POST_PICKUP_UPDATE frame for each player.
+Fires on the first MC_POST_PLAYER_UPDATE frame for each player.

 This callback is useful because many attributes cannot be set or retrieved properly in the normal MC_POST_PLAYER_INIT callback.